ACLU calls on Gov. McAuliffe to reject immigration legislation

 "These bills do nothing but instill fear and anxiety in our community and will affect all Virginians at large and affect us for generations to come, as they separate families and people grow up unfortunately without their parents," Michelle LaRue, Director of CASA, said.

+"He believes state and local law enforcement have big enough jobs without being forced to do the jobs of ICE agents as well," Brian Coy, McAuliffe's spokesman, said.

-In a letter sent to Governor McAuliffe on Feb.
+In a letter sent to the Governor on Feb.
 13, the ACLU of Virginia also urged McAuliffe not to sign into an Immigration Customs Enforcement 287(g) agreement.

 Immigration Customs Enforcement 287(g) authorizes the director of ICE to enter into agreements with local law enforcement to train and perform immigration law functions.
 Currently, the only 287(g) agreement in Virginia involves the Prince William-Manassas Regional Adult Detention Center.